Major Work Activity B – Performs fabrication

 components of hanger systems, supports and bases are assembled according to manufacturers’ specifications and drawings |

-- trade standards include: SMACNA, ASHRAE, NBC, Canadian Welding Bureau (CWB)
+- standards: SMACNA, ASHRAE, NBC, Canadian Welding Bureau (CWB)

 Knowledge